 How does a prejudice arise?
 It does not spring up all of a sudden.
 Its root is deeply embedded in certain experiences.

-Certain prejudices crop up because of bad conditions and parental attitudes.
+Some people consider others of low standard because of different race and heredity.
+But their attitude is changed when they come to know about the qualities of the race.
 Sometimes because of bitter experience, some people form wrong notion against the entire group, although the same type of bitter experience in one’s own group does not generate bad feeling.
 Thus it is just possible that due to one bitter experience an individual forms unfavorable attitude against the entire group.

 Needless to remark that this type of idea is entirely unjust Various groups of people are found in our country India.
 Amongst the inhabitants of a single state there are people of various sub-cultures.
 Amongst Hindus a network of various castes is prone to generate prejudices in an individual against the entire people of particular castes.
 Such attitude will have to be changed in the interest of social progress.

 Some people regard themselves so weak and unsafe that they try to oppress others for mitigating their frustrations.
 People belonging to the minority group are generally victims of such a frustration.
 When a large portion of population becomes victim of frustration, the result may be a revolt.
 Feeling of lack of protection may be at the root of some prejudices.
 Prejudices may also crop up due to one’s lack of ability, inadequate opportunity, inconveniences experienced during childhood and unfavorable social circumstances.

 Harijans of our country may experience such difficulties.
 So it is quite natural for them to develop prejudices against certain groups.